Friday, October 21, 2011

 I was already busy and had to run, but that stayed on my mind, as just another annoying item added to my to-do list when I really don't need any more items added.

-Oh sure, of course I read it more slowly the next day.
-They were only threatening to turn privacy off in the next 14 days if I didn't ante up for another years' worth of this "service", and it did say "your domain name will return to showing the information you previously entered."
+Oh yes, of course I read the fine print more slowly the next day.
+They were only threatening to turn privacy off in the next 14 days if I didn't ante up for another years' worth of this "service", and it did say "your domain name will return to showing the information you previously entered," rather than the billing address they put at the top of the email.

 So, is that my fault for skimming my email too fast?
 I think not.
 Someone in marketing sent it that way on purpose.
 It was designed to make people pay the $15 rather than fuss with another item on their to-do list, and phooey on THAT.

-Being ticked off about a small matter that it's within my power to change, is a powerful motivator.
-I was over at Dreamhost instantly, checking into hosting.
+Being ticked off about a small matter that is within my power to change is a great motivator.
+I was over at Dreamhost instantly.
 I already have some domains there, attracted by the free privacy and the overall coolth.
 Dreamhost is laid back.
 They tolerate privacy freaks, even cater to them.
-Their TOS say they'll wait for an actual court order before taking action against you, not just some scary-looking letter from a lawyer.
+Their TOS say they'll wait for an actual court order before they delete your stuff, not just some scary-looking letter from a lawyer.
 Last April 1st they sent a newsletter around saying they were outsourcing their tech support to India.
 I was alarmed about that for a few minutes too, though nothing to the above extent-- April Fools!

 Dreamhost is $10 a month, an unfortunate $3 more a month than I was paying with Bluehost.
-I emailed Dreamhost asking when they were going to do the fantastic one-year hosting sale (explained my problem) and was told that the sale is on major holidays-- and now!
-That's right, he gave me the huge discount, just to be nice!
-With the discount applied, I'm set up for the next three years at the same price as Bluehost was.
-Starting year four it'll be more, but if TEOTWAWKI hasn't happened by then, we'll cross that bridge when we come to it.
-Anyway, cheapskate that I am, I'm always willing to pay to support something or someone admirable.
-Dreamhost deserves to live long and prosper.
+I emailed Dreamhost asking when they were going to do the fantastic one-year hosting sale again (and explained my problem by name) and was told that the sale is on most major holidays-- and right now!
+That's right, he gave me the huge discount, just to be nice.
+With the discount applied, I'm set up for the next three years at the same price Bluehost would have been for three years.
+Starting year four it'll be more expensive, but if TEOTWAWKI hasn't happened by then, we'll cross that bridge when we come to it.
+Anyway, despite being a cheapskate I'm often willing to pay to support something or someone admirable, and Dreamhost deserves to live long and prosper.

-Back to me-- now I had to switch hosts, which on dialup is no small or laughing matter.
-Just stay connected all night and let it crank away!
-It's all done by now, and I take a moment to tell you about it :-)
+But now I had to switch all my domains to new hosting and on dialup that's no small or laughing matter!
+I've been connected all night just letting it all crank away.
+It's all done by now and I take a moment to tell you about it :-)